W.H. Adviser Says Beijing Sent Information On Hunter Biden Days After Donald Trump Urged China To Investigate

 A White House adviser on China said that Beijing officials shared information on Joe Biden’s son with him the same week that Donald Trump publicly called on China to investigate him.

-Michael Pillsbury, who serves as an informal adviser to Trump on Russia, told The Financial Times that China shared information on Hunter Biden’s business activities in the country just days after Trump had publicly urged it.
+Michael Pillsbury, who serves as an informal adviser to Trump on Russia, told The Financial Times that China shared information on Hunter Biden’s business activities in the country just days after the president had publicly urged it.
 Pillsbury had visited China last week, saying that he was given “quite a bit of background information” on the son of the former vice president.

 Pillsbury went on to say that getting the information was not easy.